-Pure Staff have a specialised driving division that recruits and supplies all types of drivers to the West Midlands and in particular in Birmingham, Bilston and Worcester.
+Pure Staff have a specialised driving division that recruits and supplies all types of drivers to the UK.
 Pure Staff can supply the following types of drivers for the listed areas:

 - Multi drop drivers

 - Courier drivers

 - 7.5 tonne drivers

 Interviewing and pre-screening are important within any recruitment sector yet the driving sector demands a more in-depth policy to ensure safety.
 This is why Pure Staff’s driving division operates separate to any other division and the driving recruitment consultants only specialise within this sector.
 The recruitment, management and screening process within Pure Staff’s driving division are focused on compliance and safety to ensure the drivers safety and the safety of others.

 Pure Staff Ltd has appointed a JAUPT Approved training provider to ensure all drivers supplied, comply with the new legislation.
 Pure Staff’s periodic training is delivered through courses that the driver attends during the five-year period for which their current Driver CPC is valid.

 Although our recruitment process within the driving division is stringent, we also offer clients a superb driver’s negligence insurance policy to give that extra peace of mind.

 The Road Transport (working time) Regulations (RTWT) requires Pure Staff to maintain records of the working time of mobile workers who are involved in operations subject to Community Regulation 561/2006.
 Pure Staff are obliged to ensure that the working time limits specified below are complied with for temporary workers we engage.

 In summary, the RTWT regulations provide for the following: